 If the following argument is mistaken, maybe someone can set me straight, and it will then be clearer how to proceed in future.

 As is well known, Marx’s analysis of capitalism distinguishes between ‘productive’ and ‘unproductive’ labor.
 Only productive labor is said to create surplus value within a capitalist economy.
-Unproductive labor is taken to be labor that: (i) does not directly create surplus value; and (ii) is not exchanged against variable capital.
+Unproductive labor is taken to be labor that: (i) does not directly create surplus value; and (ii) is not exchanged with capital.

 Regarding (ii), unproductive labor is said to be exchanged with ‘revenue’ (i.e. income) rather than capital.
 Revenue comprises wages and profit, including shares that come out of profit in the form of interest and rent.